SELF PSYCHOLOGY, MOTIVATIONAL SYSTEMS THEORY, AND RELATIONAL PSYCHOANALYSIS

 Relational Psychoanalysis is a distinctly American conceptual approach that examines interpersonal transactions in real time between analyst and patient, as well as how the templates each person brings to an interaction, based on learned and internalized with significant others, impact moment-to-moment relational process.
 As such, it eschews Freud’s dual-drive model for understanding behavior and mental processes, and instead the analyst focuses primarily on interpersonal relationships patterns and in particular attending empathically to: ongoing physical and emotional regulation; rupture and repair sequences; heightened affective moments.

-My psychoanalytic approach draws on the conceptual tools of humanistic psychology, interpersonal psychology, Personal Construct Psychology and Theory, and the traditions of Self Psychology, Motivational Systems Theory, and Relational Psychoanalysis.
+My psychoanalytic approach draws on the conceptual tools of humanistic psychology, interpersonal psychology and the traditions of Self Psychology, Motivational Systems Theory, and Relational Psychoanalysis.